visakhvjn/ai-powered-trivia/README.md

 - We use tailwind to do css as it provides smooth utility classes
 - Start by defining theme values in `tailwind.config.js`

+## Formatter - Prettier

+- We use the Prettier extension to format the source code on `save`